Satish-Kumar-Dev/dsa-practice-java/daily-log.md

 26/11/2025:
     1. Leetcode - 34: Find first and last position of a element in a sorted array - Medium
-    2. Geeks for Geeks: Find position of an element in a sorted array of infinite numbers - Medium
+    2. Geeks for Geeks: Find position of an element in a sorted array of infinite numbers - Medium 27/11/2025:
+    1. Leetcode - 852: Peak index in a Mountain array - Medium
+    2. Leetcode - 1095: Find in Mountain Array - Hard